toddcf/code-snippets/deployment/deployment-checklist.md

   1. Add live URL.
   2. Add GIF.
   3. Push up to GitHub.
-3. Add description and live URL to GitHub page.
+2. Add description and live URL to GitHub page.
+3. Announce your new site.